Today, contributor Rachel is showing us how to make an acai bowl. You’ll love her simple process for creating a tasty and balanced acai bowl!

 *play around with fruits that you enjoy!
 Pinterest has so many wonderful recipes to choose from!*

-The Fruit: Nearly any bite-sized fresh fruit, such as berries, sliced banana or mango, pineapple chunks, or pomegranate seeds, will please your palate.
+Nearly any bite-sized fresh fruit, such as berries, sliced banana or mango, pineapple chunks, or pomegranate seeds, will please your palate and give your bowl some texture and variety.

-The Crunch: You can’t go wrong with toasted coconut flakes or nuts, shredded coconut, cacao nibs, or granola.
+You can’t go wrong with toasted coconut flakes or nuts, shredded coconut, cacao nibs, or granola.
+These are the go to ingredients I like to add for some crunch because it gets boring otherwise!
+You can also use dried fruit like banana or apple chips!

 And there you will have the most delicious smoothie you have ever had!